 - Swissotel – modern, upscale, five-star rooms at an affordable price!

 - The Oberoi Grand Kolkata – excellent location and high-quality amenities and facilities

-- Radisson Kolkata Ballygunge – a 5-star accommodation with amazing restaurants, fitness center and a pool
+- Radisson Kolkata Ballygunge – a 5-star accommodation with amazing restaurants, a fitness center and a pool

 Kolkata’s Famous Cuisine